Highway Safety Improvement Program (HSIP) –Training and Technical Assistance

 - Safety Performance Management – Resources to help States with safety performance target setting and marketing and communicating safety targets.

-The training resources highlighted on this page were specifically developed for the HSIP or most directly support HSIP implementation efforts.
+The following training resources most directly support HSIP implementation efforts:

 FHWA recognizes that every State has its own unique way of administering their Highway Safety Improvement Program.
 As such, typical trainings and resources may not be appropriate for every State program.